midlantica/LovelyBunchOfCoconuts/content/quotes/he-who-dares-not-offend-cannot-be-honest.md

 ---
-title: "He who dares not offend cannot be honest"
+title: 'He who dares not offend cannot be honest'
 ---

 ## "He who dares not offend cannot be honest."